 References: self-compassion.org; mindfulselfcompassion.org; mindful.org; sharonsalzberg.com

-*Some of the links on this page may be embedded with affiliate links that I may receive compensation for at no additional cost to you.
+The links on this page may be embedded with affiliate links that I am compensated for at no additional cost to you.
+Want to start your own blog?
+Click here to get started.